MatteoTomasetto/BayesianSpatialLagAutocorrelation/README.md

 # Bayesian estimation of a spatial-lag autocorrelation model for human conflicts in Lake Chad basin
-Bayesian estimation of a spatial-lag autocorrelation model for the diffusion of conflicts in a region near the lake Chad in Africa in 2015.
+Bayesian estimation of a spatial-lag autocorrelation model for the diffusion of conflicts in the Lake Chad basin in 2015.
 The domain of interest is subdivided in 505 cells where we observe five covariates (urbanization, number of ethnic groups, harvested area per capita, water scarcity months and conflicts in 2014 are exogenous variables) and the target variable for each region.